Go simple with this udon noodle soup.

 1 tablespoon soy sauce

-2 small pieces of dried seaweed
+2 small pieces of dried nori seaweed

 1 tablespoon of chopped spring onions